Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it figuratively means to be completely crazy or eccentric.
-The phrase originally referred to the madness linked with hat-making due to mercury poisoning, which makes it a figurative expression rather than a literal description of madness.
+The idiom originally referred to the madness linked with hat-making due to mercury poisoning, which makes it a figurative expression rather than a literal description of madness.

 Origin: